Guide to Python’s Switch Case Statement

 # Default code block (optional)

-Key Components of match-case
+Key Components of match-case:

-statements within individual cases.
+The match-case statement supports nesting, which means we can place match-case statements within individual cases.
 This feature enables the handling of more complex and hierarchical logic, making it easier to manage intricate conditions while keeping the code clean and readable.

-Here is an example that defines a function, process_command()
+Here is an example that defines a function, process_command(), that takes a command as input and uses the match-case statement to evaluate it.

 def process_command(command):match command:case "start":print("Starting the process.")case "stop":print("Stopping the process.")case "pause":print("Pausing the process.")case _:print("Invalid command.")command = input("Enter a command: ")process_command(command)